MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/edr-in-block-mode.md

 ### Is EDR in block mode supported on Windows Server 2016?

-No. EDR in block mode is supported of the following versions of Windows:
+If Microsoft Defender Antivirus is running in active mode or passive mode, EDR in block mode is supported of the following versions of Windows:

 - Windows 10 (all releases)
 - Windows Server, version 1803 or newer
 - Windows Server 2019

+In the case of Windows Server 2016, if Microsoft Defender Antivirus is running in active mode and the endpoint is onboarded to Defender for Endpoint, EDR in block mode is support.

 ## See also